nisheetkaran/WAW-WasteAgainstWaste/README.md

 ```

 #### Standardizing the data
-The RGB channel values are in the [0, 255] range.
-This is not ideal for a neural network; in general you should seek to make your input values small.
+RGB channel values are in the [0, 255] range, but for a neural network we desire to make our input values small.<br/>
-Here, you will standardize values to be in the [0, 1] range by using `tf.keras.layers.Rescaling` :
+That's why we will standardize values to be in the [0, 1] range by using `.Rescaling`: <br/>

 ```python
 normalization_layer = layers.Rescaling(1./255)
 ```